codemotion/js_routes_watcher/README.md

 const login_path = Routes.api_login_path()
 ```

-[js-routes](https://github.com/railsware/js-routes) gem give you the ability to export rails routes to js file.
+[js-routes](https://github.com/railsware/js-routes) gem gives you the ability to export rails routes to standalone js-file.

 But how to do this automatically?
 There's gem you're watching on comes to play.